-Principle Reference / description Pricing methodology for MPOC Pricing methodology for VTC 2.4.1 Every GTB must publicly disclose , before the start of each pricing year , a pricing methodology which- The pricing methodology will be publicly dis sclosed by 30 September 2020.
-(1) Describes the methodology, in accordance with clause 2.4.3, used to calculate the prices payable or to be payable; Section 3.1 Section 3.2 (2) Describes any changes in prices and target revenues ; Section 3.3 explains how target revenues are determined and section 5 describes changes in prices and target revenues Section 3.3 explains how target revenues are determined and section 5 describes changes in prices and target revenues (3) Explains, in accordance with clause 2.4.5 of this section, the approach taken with respect to pricing in non-standard contracts ; and Not applicable.
-Non-standard contracts are not available under the MPOC Section 3.5 (4) Explains whether, and if so how, the GTB has sought the views of consumers, their expectations in terms of price and quality, and reflected those views in calculating the prices payable or to be payable.
-If the GTB has not sought the views of consumers, the reasons for not doing so must be disclosed.
+Principle Reference / description Pricing methodology for MPOC Pricing methodology for VTC 2.4.1 Every GTB must publicly disclose , before the start of each pricing year , a pricing methodology which- The pricing methodology will be publicly disclosed by 30 September 2020.
+See individual clauses below (1) Describes the methodology, in accordance with clause 2.4.3, used to calculate the prices payable or to be payable; Section 3.1 Section 3.2 (2) Describes any changes in prices and target revenues ; Section 3.3 explains how target revenues are determined and section 5 describes changes in prices and target revenues Section 3.3 explains how target revenues are determined and section 5 describes changes in prices and target revenues (3) Explains, in accordance with clause 2.4.5 of this section, the approach taken with respect to pricing in non-standard contracts ; and Not applicable.
+Non-standard contracts are not available under the MPOC Section 3.5 (4) Explains whether, and if so how, the GTB has sought the views of consumers , their expectations in terms of price and quality, and reflected those views in calculating the prices payable or to be payable.
+If the GTB has not sought the views of consumers , the reasons for not doing so must be disclosed.
 Section 4 Section 4 2.4.2 Any change in the pricing methodology or adoption of a different pricing methodology, must be publicly disclosed at least 20 working days before prices determined in accordance with the change or the different pricing methodology take effect.
-The pricing methodology will be publicly disclosed by 30 September 2020.
-The pricing methodology for GY2020 and GY2021 is based on the MPOC and VTC.
-There has been no change to the methodology so clause 2.4.1 of the ID Determination applies.
-2.4.3 Every disclosure under clause 2.4.1 of this section must- See individual clauses below 2.4.3(1) Include sufficient information and commentary for interested persons to understand how prices were set for consumers , including the assumptions and statistics used to determine prices for consumers ; Sections 3.1, 3.3 and 5.1.
+The pricing methodology for GY2022 is based been a change in pricing methodology (mo VTC) therefore it will be disclosed by 2 September 2 ve to more variable charges under the 2.4.3 Every disclosure under clause 2.4.1 of this section must- See individual clauses below 2.4.3(1) Include sufficient information and commentary for interested persons to understand how prices were set for consumers , including the assumptions and statistics used to determine prices for consumers ; Sections 3.1, 3.3 and 5.1.
 Sections 3.2, 3.3 and 5.2.
 2.4.3(2) Demonstrate the extent to which the pricing methodology is consistent with the Pricing Principles and explain the reasons for any inconsistency between the pricing methodology and the Pricing Principles ; Appendix 1.
 Appendix 1.
 2.4.3(3) State the target revenue expected to be collected for the pricing year to which the pricing methodology applies; Section 3.3 Section 3.3